Kryvyi Rih: Demographics

+2001 census

+As of the Ukrainian national census in 2001, Kryvyi Rih had a population of 710,412 inhabitants.
+The city is home to a large number of different ethnic groups.
+Ethnic Ukrainians (79.1%) accounted for the overwhelming majority of the population, while people who claimed to have a Russian background (17.7%) made up the second-largest group.
+The exact ethnic composition was as follows:

+In terms of native languages, 70.8% of the population spoke Ukrainian, while 27.6% spoke Russian.
+Smaller linguistic minorities spoke Belarusian, Romani or Armenian.
+The exact linguistic composition was as follows:

 Economy

-In 2020 Kryvyi Rih's share in Ukraine's national GDP was estimated to be about 7%.
-In mid-2014 Kryvyi Rih had an IPI of ₴41.6bn (about $3bn) with 17.9% growth.
-Export reached $2.520m (4.9% decrease), Import - $276m.
-City got $4.899m of foreign Investment, mainly from Germany, Cyprus, Netherlands, and the UK.
+In 2020 Kryvyi Rih's share of Ukraine's national GDP was about 7%.
+In mid-2014, Kryvyi Rih had an IPI of ₴41.6bn about $3bn, with 17.9% growth.
+Exports reached $2.520m (a 4.9% decrease), Import – $276m.
+The city has received $4.899m of foreign investments, mainly from Germany, Cyprus, Netherlands, and the UK.

-Average wage in September 2021 was ₴10.258 ($384).
+The average wage in September 2021 was ₴10.258 ($384).
 Official unemployment throughout 2018 averaged 0.95%.

-Processing and mining industry - the two largest sectors of Kryvyi Rih.
+Processing and the mining industry – are the two largest sectors of Kryvyi Rih's economy.
 Rest fraction is about 50%.
-City has over 53 plants, mines and factories.
-ArcelorMittal Kryvyi Rih, owned by ArcelorMittal since 2005 is the largest private company by revenue in Ukraine, producing over 7 million tonnes of crude steel, and mined over 17 million tonnes of iron ore.
+The city has over 53 plants, mines and factories.
+ArcelorMittal Kryvyi Rih, owned by ArcelorMittal since 2005, is the largest private company by revenue in Ukraine, producing over 7 million tonnes of crude steel, and mined over 17 million tonnes of iron ore.
 As of 2011, the company employed about 37 000 people.
-4 Iron Ore Enrichment Works of Metinvest are a large contributors to the UA's balance of payments.
-Another giants of city are Evraz mining company and HeidelbergCement.
+The 4 Iron Ore Enrichment Works of Metinvest are a large contributors to the UA's balance of payments.
+Other giants of the city are the Evraz mining company and HeidelbergCement.